 HSNi brands and businesses operate in a highly competitive environment.
 These brands and businesses are in direct competition for consumers with traditional offline and online retailers (both television and internet retailers), ranging from large department stores to specialty shops, electronic retailers, direct marketing retailers, mail order and catalog companies, infomercial retailers, wholesale clubs and discount retailers.
 In addition, the HSN television networks compete for access to customers and audience share with other conventional forms of entertainment and content.
 The price and availability of programming for pay television systems affect the availability of distribution for HSN television programming.
-Both the compensation that must be paid to pay television operators for related carriage and competition for channel capacity and placement continues to increase.
 Principal competitive factors for HSNi brands and businesses include: (i) brand recognition, (ii) value, quality and selection of merchandise, (iii) customer experience, including customer service and reliability of fulfillment and delivery services and (iv) convenience and accessibility of sales channels.